 4. How many students are accepted into the Nursing program, and how often?

-- The Fulton campus generally admits 20 students into Nursing 101 every other fall semester, even-numbered years.
+- The Fulton campus generally admits 20 students into Nursing 101 each fall semester.

 5. Should I take Nursing 207 (Pharmacology) before entering the program?